kaisenlinux/manpages-dev/category/Backup/rsbackup.md

        --retire-device
               Retire the named devices.
 Retiring a device only means deleting the records of it.
 Files on the device itself are not touched.

               If the device is still listed in the configuration file then you will be asked whether you really want to retire it; you can suppress this check with the --force option.

        --retire
               Retire the named hosts and volumes.
 Retiring a volume means deleting any available backups for the volume and the records of them.
-Records corre‐ sponding to backups on unavailable devices are not removed.
+Records corresponding to backups on unavail‐ able devices are not removed.

               If you just want to remove backup records for retired volumes but want to keep the backups, you should either manually remove the records (see SCHEMA below), or rename it within the volume.

               Since this command deletes backups, you will be prompted to confirm it.
 You can suppress this check with the --force option.